Patric Cain, VP Business Development Titanium Transportation Group Inc.

 He currently holds the position of Chief Administrative Officer and in 2004 was also appointed Corporate Secretary.

 Bob has served on the Board of Directors of the ACPA as well as the Board of the International Longshoreman’s Association Health and Welfare Trust Fund.

 Bob is a graduate of Mohawk College’s Business Administration program and resides in Ancaster, Ontario with his wife and two children.

-Pavlos S. Kanaroglou is Professor of Geography at McMaster University and holds a Tier 1 Canada Research Chair in Spatial Analysis.
+Pavlos S. Kanaroglou is Professor (Emeritus) of Geography at McMaster University and previously held a Tier 1 Canada Research Chair in Spatial Analysis.
 His formal education includes degrees in Mathematics (B.Sc), Computer Science (M.Sc) and Geography (M.A, Ph.D).
 He combines several years of industrial experience with academic teaching and research.